Hexlet/analytics-plugin-dittofeed/README.md

-# Analytics Plugin for Yandex Metrika
+# Analytics Plugin for Dittofeed

 ## Overview